dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 - First new a DTM `msg` global transaction, passing the dtm server address and the global transaction id
 - Add to the `msg` a branch business, which is the transfer operation TransIn, together with the data that needs to be passed to this service, the amount 30$
 - Then call `msg`'s DoAndSubmitDB.
 This function will ensure the atomic execution of both the business and submission of `msg`, either both succeeded, or both failed.
 There are three parameters for this function:
-	1. The checkback URL, will be explained later
+	1. The check-back URL, will be explained later
 	2. DB, is the database object for the business
 	3. The business function, here in our example is to debit 30$ for A's balance

 What will happen when the process crashed immediately after the success of decrement of A's balance?
-After a timeout, DTM will call the checkback URL to query whether the decrement is successful or unsuccessful.
-We can accomplish the checkback service by pasting the following code:
+After a timeout, DTM will call the check-back URL to query whether the decrement is successful or unsuccessful.
+We can accomplish the check-back service by pasting the following code:

 ``` Go
 	app.GET(BusiAPI+"/QueryPrepared", dtmutil.WrapHandler2(func(c *gin.Context) interface{} {